zentrum-lexikographie/dwdsmor/README.md

 source .venv/bin/activate
 ```

-## Build the DWDSmor lexicon from the DWDS dictionary
+## Build a DWDSmor lexicon from the DWDS dictionary

 Import the dictionary sources and the SMORLemma morphology via the configured
 submodules: